 FortiADC appliances can be deployed as standalone units or as high availability (HA) clusters.

-A cluster is two or more nodes.
+A cluster is composed of two nodes.
 A node is an instance of the appliance/system.
-In a cluster, one node is the primary node, also called the master node.
-The other members of the cluster are secondary nodes, also called slave nodes.
+In a cluster, one node is the primary node and the other member of the cluster is the secondary node.

 The primary node has a special role.
 It has a one-to-many relationship with member nodes.
 Both configuration updates and software updates are initiated by the primary node and pushed to member nodes.

 The system selects the primary node based on the following criteria:

 - Link health (if monitor ports links are down, the node is considered down)